 Kent College parents get all the help they need to ensure children use the MacBook most effectively.
-Using the Apple Remote Desktop application and the school’s own software product, Chris Joy’s ICT team can control switch off of non-essential online education resources – such as social networking sites – so that personal use does not interfere with studying.
-They can also ‘put the MacBook to sleep’ to avoid late night access.
+Using the Apple Remote Desktop application and the school’s own software product, Chris Joy’s ICT team can control access to non-essential online education resources — such as social networking sites — so that personal use does not interfere with studying.
+They can also put the MacBook to sleep to prevent late-night access.

 “We embrace traditional educational values at Kent College,” says Dr Lamper, “but we see no inconsistency in using the MacBook to uphold those values for the future.
 We are in a different era from John Wesley.
 Knowledge that was once available only from a teacher is now much more accessible.
 We must make sure our students have the best means to access it.”